+Reading Plus weekly lesson + Homework

-Reading Plus: Students will be given weekly homework that will develop and assess reading fluency, comprehension and vocabulary.
-The programme we use is
+Given how critical reading is to all subjects (not just English) students will be given weekly lesson that will develop and assess reading fluency, comprehension and vocabulary.

 The programme we use is adaptive and therefore meets the needs of all ability levels.